 Masfouf (or mesfouf) refers to a version of sweet couscous that’s traditionally prepared for suhur during the holy month of Ramadan.
 Extra fine couscous is doused with olive oil before being steamed and then mixed with cold butter (or milk) and sugar.

 Tunisian recipes vary but masfouf can be mixed with aromatics like orange blossom water or geranium water for added flavor.
 The sweetened couscous is usually decorated with a variety of nuts, dates, and other fruits before serving.

 Brik is the Tunisian version of borek.
 Originally a Turkish dish, it refers to a family of stuffed filo pastry dishes commonly consumed in countries throughout the Balkans, the South Caucasus, the Middle East, Central Asia, and North Africa.

-In Tunisia, brik can be made with a variety of savory fillings like tuna, anchovies, chicken, raw egg, or ground meat.
+In Tunisia, brik can be made with a variety of savory fillings like tuna, shrimp, boiled potato with capers, preserved lemon, raw egg, and parsley.
 The fillings are wrapped in a thin and delicate pastry dough known locally as malsouka or warka before being deep-fried.
 In other countries, borek is often baked but in Tunisia, it’s typically deep-fried.